Applicant Outreach Toolkit

 If you decide outreach is not appropriate for your project, please prepare a rationale for why you chose not to pursue outreach and complete the Outreach Summary to submit to The City along with your application.

-Step Two: Developing an outreach strategy
+Developing an outreach strategy

 A community outreach strategy should outline a well-defined approach to how the community and stakeholders will be involved.
-As the proponent for your development project, The City encourages you determine the level of outreach you will undertake and the specific approach – including the format and tactics that work best for your project, your stakeholders and your outreach objectives.
+As the proponent for your development project, The City encourages you to determine the level of outreach you will undertake and the specific approach – including the format and tactics that work best for your project, your stakeholders and your outreach objectives.
 As a best practice, we suggest that you consider the local context of the community you are working in and choose the outreach tactics that most appropriate for the community and your project.
 This means that when responding to the needs and context of a particular community that outreach strategies can take shape in many different ways.
 However, they should at least consider the following steps, when determining your outreach program.

 - Increase the community capacity to understand the development proposal and your project details.